 - How to Search and Book

-Before looking at redeeming Aeromexico miles for a round-the-world trip, we first must consider the best ways to earn Aeromexico miles… which is something I bet you’ve never considered before.
+Before looking at redeeming Aeromexico points for a round-the-world trip, we first must consider the best ways to earn Club Premier points.

-There are three potential ways for Canadians to accumulate miles within the Aeromexico program: Marriott Bonvoy, Amex US, or Citi ThankYou Points.
+There are essentially four ways to accumulate points within the Aeromexico program: Marriott Bonvoy, Amex US, Capital One Venture Miles, or Citi ThankYou Points.

-Marriott Bonvoy points can be transferred to Aeromexico at the usual optimal ratio of 60,000 Bonvoy points = 25,000 Aeromexico miles.
+Marriott Bonvoy points can be transferred to Aeromexico at the usual optimal ratio of 60,000 Bonvoy points = 25,000 Aeromexico Club Premier points.
 This can be a reasonable way of earning if you have a large stash of Bonvoy points (and a high-value Aeromexico round-the-world award within your sights), but the reality is that your Bonvoy points can often be redeemed at better value for hotel stays.

-Instead, I’d probably recommend transferring either Amex US MR points or Citi ThankYou Points to Aeromexico Club Premier.
-Amex US MR points transfer over at a ratio of 1:1.6, while Citi ThankYou Points transfer over at a ratio of 1:1.
+Instead, it’s better to consider transferring Amex US MR points, Capital One Venture Miles, Citi ThankYou Points to Aeromexico Club Premier.
+Amex US MR points transfer over at a ratio of 1:1.6, while Capital One Venture Miles and Citi ThankYou Points transfer over at a ratio of 1:1.

-Overall, this would probably be the most feasible way for Canadians to rack up points with Aeromexico: transferring their Canadian MR points over to the US, and then transferring those points into Aeromexico at a 1:1.6 ratio.
+For Canadians, this would probably be the most feasible way to rack up points with Aeromexico: transferring Canadian MR points over to the US, and then transferring those points into Aeromexico at a 1:1.6 ratio.

 This redemption opportunity within the Aeromexico Club Premier program is formally known as a “SkyTeam Go Round the World Pass”, and you can find the limited official information that exists on the Aeromexico Club Premier website at this page.